betfair-datascientists/betfair-datascientists.github.io/src/docs/modelling/AusOpenPythonTutorial.md

 []
 ```

-We will do the differencing again for the prediction dataframes exactly like what we did for training
+We will do the differencing again for the prediction data frames exactly like what we did for training

 ``` r
 # Apply the function and get the difference between player 1 and 2